csc-training/sscc-qc-basic/tutorial2/README.md

 ## TmoleX and workflows

-Occationally you have designed a certain type of model/procedure that you would like to apply to a bunch of different structures.
+Occationally you would like to apply the same model/workflow on a bunch of different structures.
-An example was the preoptimization followed by an optimization at a higher level.
+An example was the preoptimization followed by an optimization at a higher level that we used for formaldehyde.
 Such batch jobs can be easily done with TmoleX.

 1. Create a new project and select `Templates -> New/Edit Template`